How to Make Pumpkin Bread in 4 Easy Steps

 - In another mixing bowl, stir together the dry ingredients.

-- Bake at 350 for 50 minutes on center oven rack.
+- Bake at 350°F for 50 minutes on center oven rack.
 Bread is done when a toothpick inserted near the center comes out clean.

-Of course, first, you'll want to preheat the oven to 350 degrees, and grease and flour your pans.
+Of course, first, you'll want to preheat the oven to 350°F, and grease and flour your pans.
 Some people like to use shortening, but I don't buy it, because I don't have much use for it.
-I just used Canola oil to rub the pans down.
+I just used canola oil to rub the pans down.
 Then, dust the pans with flour and shake out any excess.